 4) What tariff will the heavy goods vehicle charge involve?

 That depends on the truck’s weight and emissions.
-On average, it will be € 0.15 per kilometre driven.
+On average, it will be € 0.149 per kilometre driven.
 The cleaner and lighter the truck, the lower the charge.
 The tariff table can be found in the law.

 5) Which roads will be subject to the charge?